rizo/onix/README.md

 Build OCaml projects with Nix.

+> **NOTE**
+>
-> Note: this project is experimental.
+> This project is experimental.
 The core functionality is stable but the API may break before the official release.

 Onix provides a [Nix](https://nixos.org/download.html) powered workflow for working with opam projects.